 The Most Delicious Homemade Brown Gravy!
 Learn How to Make Gravy From Scratch!

 There are recipes that serve as the hallmarks of Southern Cuisine, Gravy is one of them.

 The holiday season is officially upon us everyone!
 Time to carve the pumpkins, break out the cozy throw blankets and put on a little winter weight because the cider donuts are just too good to resist.
 I love taking family trips to apple orchards and plotting my annual contribution to holiday gatherings.
 Every year I break either break out a classic recipe or try out something new.
 Either way, there is one dish that I expect to be at the table regardless of who’s volunteered to make it: gravy.

-Gravy is the Thanksgiving All-Star, the sauce that brings it all together and the one thing that finds its way around the table more than a carousel at a carnival.
+Gravy is the Thanksgiving and Friendsgiving All-Star, the sauce that brings it all together and the one thing that finds its way around the table more than a carousel at a carnival.
 If you’re telling yourself that gravy can’t be that good then you haven’t had my family gravy.
 It’s thick yet creamy, flavorful yet not too overpowering.
 You can pour it over your mashed potatoes or drizzle onto your turkey.
 Heck, you could pour it over the whole dang plate if you wanted to.

 So today I’m spilling the family gravy secret because it’s just too good to keep to myself.
 Buckle your seat belts, you’re in for crazy gravy boat ride.
 Get it?

 Gravy to the South is like a zebra to its stripes.
 You truly can’t have one without the other.
 Gravy is a sauce that is made from the juices of meats that run naturally during cooking and it’s thickened with either flour or cornstarch.